 And while all of those sound delightful, for now, we are solidly focused on indoor pursuits.
 Like the world-renowned Remède Spa at the St Regis Aspen.

 A Ski Trip’s Better Half…the Spa

-Forget skiing, there are lots of other ways to spend your days in Aspen and for my money spa time tops the list…especially when the spa in question was recently ranked #2 in the country and #6 in the world by the readers of Travel + Leisure Magazine.
+Forget skiing, there are lots of other ways to spend your days in Aspen.
+For my money, spa time tops the list…especially when the spa in question is ranked #2 in the country and #6 in the world by the readers of Travel + Leisure Magazine.

 Will Work for Champagne

-The next morning the snow was falling steadily again as we boarded the free shuttle bus back to Buttermilk to meet up with Julian for round two on the slopes.
+The next morning, snow is falling steadily again as we board the free shuttle bus back to Buttermilk Mountain to meet Julian for our 2nd lesson on the slopes.